 The only AI report you’ll need — download now 🤖

 For example, a remote worker in India was found working simultaneously for multiple Silicon Valley startups.
-Would this have occurred if those companies had time tracking software in place?
-Probably not.
+Would time tracking have prevented that?
+Likely.
+When your team spans continents and time zones, visibility into how work happens becomes essential — not optional.

 Time tracking vs. micromanagement: what’s the difference?

-Many view time tracking and micromanagement as synonymous terms, and understandably so.
-When used unethically, time tracking tools can lead to:
+Many view time tracking and micromanagement as synonymous terms — and frankly, it’s easy to see why.
+When misused, time tracking tools can lead to:

 While these consequences shouldn’t be taken lightly, it’s not the tool’s problem — it’s how and what it’s used for.